 3) Math and Statistics

 Like the physical sciences, math and statistics go hand-in-glove with working in medicine.
-The average medical school acceptance rate for graduates of a math and statistics program is 42.04%.
-Here are some of the courses you’ll take:
+The medical school admissions rate for graduates of a math and statistics program is 40%.
+Here are some of the courses you’ll take in this undergraduate major:

 - Statistical Analysis